-Where a casual employee subsequently elects to withdraw from the benefit plans, she must withdraw from all three plans.
+Where a casual employee subsequently elects to withdraw from the benefit plans, they must withdraw from all three plans.
 Casual employees failing to maintain the required payments shall have the benefit plans terminated.
-Those employees who voluntarily terminate, or are terminated from the plans by the Employer, will not be entitled to reenroll.
+Thereafter the employee shall only be entitled to re-enroll if the employee so elects between December 1 and December 15 in any year to be effective the January 1 next following year.